maggiewolff/maggiewolff/README.md

 - 👋 Hi, I’m @maggiewolff
-- 👀 I’m interested in product and user experience
+- 👀 I’m interested in analysis and prediction related to product and user experiences
-- 🌱 I’m currently learning Recommender Systems
+- 🌱 I’m currently learning Time Series Analysis
-- 💞️ I’m looking to collaborate on building communities in data & tech
+- 💞️ I’m looking to collaborate on building communities in analytics & tech
 - 📝 I sometimes share my thoughts on [Medium](https://maggiewolff.medium.com/)
 - 📫 How to reach me: message me on [LinkedIn](https://www.linkedin.com/in/magwolff/)

 <!---